• Home

 4. Stay Compliant with State Regulations:

-• Familiarize yourself with local and state laws regarding rental application fees.
+• Familiarize yourself with local and state laws on rental application fees.
 Some states have limits on how much you can charge or require fees to be refundable under certain conditions.

 5. Communicate Clearly: